EightEFI/DigiTraffic/README.md

 ### Adding Road Condition Monitoring

 1. Go to **Settings** → **Devices & Services** → **Add Integration**
-2. Search for "**DigiTraffic**"
+2. Search for "**DigiTraffic**
-3. **Select Language**: Choose Finnish or English
-4. **Choose Type**: Select "Ajokeli tieosuudella" or "Driving condition in a road section"
+3. **Choose Type**: Select "Ajokeli tieosuudella" or "Driving condition in a road section"
-5. **Enter Road Section**: Paste the road section title you copied from the [Fintraffic map](https://liikennetilanne.fintraffic.fi/kartta/) (e.g., "Tie 3: Valtatie 3 3.250")
+4. **Enter Road Section**: Paste the road section title you copied from the [Fintraffic map](https://liikennetilanne.fintraffic.fi/kartta/) (e.g., "Tie 3: Valtatie 3 3.250")
-6. If there are multiple search results, select the desired station from search results, otherwise this step is skipped automatically
+5. If there are multiple search results, select the desired station from search results, otherwise this step is skipped automatically

 The integration will create two entities in the instance of "Tie 3: Valtatie 3 3.250" for example:
 - **Current Conditions** sensor (e.g., Eng `sensor.valtatie_3_3_250_current_conditions`, or Fin `sensor.valtatie_3_3_250_ajokeli_tällä_hetkellä`)